chanzuckerberg/czid-platformics/entities/README.md

 make local-init
 ```

+Then, visit http://localhost:8008/graphql in your favorite web browser.

 To get a summary of other available `make` targets, run `make help`

 ### Making changes to the DB schema: